anxpara/projectrix/README.md

   - some engines might animate perspective incorrectly in particular scenarios
 - Targeting an element with an ["internal" display value](https://developer.mozilla.org/en-US/docs/Web/CSS/display#internal), or any value that causes the element to control its own size, will lead to undefined behavior, since the projected width and height will be ignored:
   - display: inline | table | inline-table | table-row | table-column | table-cell | table-row-group | table-column-group | table-header-group | table-footer-group | ruby-base | ruby-text | ruby-base-container | ruby-text-container | run-in
-- Performance (e.g. as dom depth increases) has not yet been optimized; will focus on that next, but probably not very soon
-- SVGs are not yet officially supported, but might happen to work in certain scenarios

 # Contribute